thenasim/DiWithAutofac/README.md

 # Dependency Injection with Autofac
 Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.

+## Difference between dependency injection and dependency inversion
+> Dependency inversion is a principle and dependency injection is how you make it work.

-## Some benefits of dependency injection/inversion
+## Some benefits of dependency injection

 ### 1. Test classes easily